The Louis XV style (1730-1760)

 The Louis XV style is without doubt the greatest period of French furniture.
 The materials were very varied and the techniques remarkable.
 The forms multiplied and adapted to all needs: furniture became easy to handle and practical without ceasing to be elegant.

-LOUIS XV STYLE DISPLAY CABINET WITH MARQUETRY DECORATION, 19TH CENTURYDisplay case with marquetry decoration in the Louis XV style, 19th century
+LOUIS XV STYLE DISPLAY CABINET WITH MARQUETRY DECORATION, 19TH CENTURYLouis XV style marquetry display case, 19th century

 Under Louis XV, shapes varied endlessly.
 To satisfy distinguished occupations and elegant leisure activities, all sorts of small pieces of furniture were invented for specific purposes: craft, coffee or tea tables, dressing tables and powder cases.
 Consoles, seats, sofas in oak, walnut or poplar are countless in their diversity.

-The variety of materials is combined with the multiplicity of forms.
-The evolution of furniture in the Louis XV style is characterised by crossbow-shaped contours, belly-shaped and curved forms.
-Alongside the gilded wood used for consoles, overmantels and ceremonial seats, the marquetry of variously coloured woods appears, followed by various varnishes, imitations of oriental lacquers.
+Variety of materials is combined with multiplicity of forms.
+The evolution of furniture in the Louis XV style is characterized by crossbow contours, bellied and curved shapes.
+Alongside gilded wood used for consoles, overmantels and ceremonial seats, marquetry of variously colored woods appears, followed by various varnishes, imitations of oriental lacquers.

 Bronzes are very present in interior decoration, such as arms of light, candelabras and the many ornaments applied to furniture.
 Designed to decorate and protect furniture, these are gilded with ground gold, but more often than not they are varnished in gold colour.
 In addition to the gilded bronzes, marble tops were added to follow the sinuous shape of the fronts and give the furniture sumptuous touches of colour.